Welcome to CASA of Bastrop, Fayette & Lee Counties!

 News & events

 A lot is happening at CASA of Bastrop, Fayette & Lee Counties!
-From Boots & Bling to our fun shoot, we’ve been going nonstop to raise awareness and grow our program so that we can continue to advocate for children in care.
+From our Community Open House to our Fun Shoot, we’ve been going nonstop to raise awareness and grow our program so that we can continue to advocate for children in care.
 See what we’ve been up to below.